Monsterrhino/MonsterrhinoMotion/Readme.md

 ## Program the **Monsterrhino Motion library** with Arduino IDE or VisualMicro

-To use the the Monsterrhino Motion library it is necessary to install following packages first:
+To use the the Monsterrhinosteb-Lib (https://github.com/Monsterrhino/MonsterrhinoMotion/tree/master/Library) library it is necessary to install following packages first:

 ## On Windows
 Tested on Windows 10.